hjwp/Test-Driven-Django-Tutorial/tutorial01.rst

 Django structures websites as "projects", each of which can onon have several constituent "apps"...
 Ostensibly, the idea is that apps can be self-contained, so that you could use one app in several projects...
-Well, enI've never actually seen that done, but it remains a nice way of splitting up your code.
+Well, I've never actually seen that done, but it remains a nice way of splitting up your code.

 So let's start by creating our `project`, which we'll call "mysite".
 Django has